taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 Teaching Assistant for **Intro to Techniques in Neuroscience**.
 Champalimaud Neuroscience Program, January 2014.

+Teacher for **Neuronautas**, a field neuroscience summer camp for Portuguese youth and one of the [Academias Gulbenkian do Conhecimento](https://gulbenkian.pt/academias/projects/fundacao-champalimaud/).

+{% include video provider="youtube" id="FRCwWx-dlZE" %}

 ## Presentations

 **"What can we learn about brains by studying the movements of bodies?"** Presented at the opening plenary session of the 2<sup>o</sup> Congresso Nacional de Psicomotricidade in Vila Real, Portugal.